Andrew Robeson Jr.: Personal life

 Robeson died in Tiverton on July 23, 1874.
 He was buried at Mount Auburn Cemetery in Cambridge.
 His widow died at Islesboro, Maine on July 25, 1903.

 Legacy and descendants

 Through his son Andrew, he was a grandfather of auctioneer Andrew Robeson IV.

 Through his daughter Mary, he was a grandfather of Henrietta Sargent (1874–1953), who married architect Guy Lowell.

 Through his daughter Alice, he was a grandfather of Stephen Van Rensselaer Thayer Jr. (1871–1907), who died in Vichy, France.

-In honor of Robeson and his wife, his daughter Alice commissioned Harry Eldridge Goodhue to create stained glass windows for Emmanuel Episcopal Church in Boston depicting Simeon and Anna.
+In honor of Robeson and his wife, his daughter Alice commissioned Harry Eldredge Goodhue to create stained glass windows for Emmanuel Episcopal Church in Boston, depicting Simeon and Anna.